leanprover-community/mathlib3/docs/extras/casts.md

 # Avoiding `simp`.

-If you do want to prove "trivial in maths2 goals "by hand" for some reason, then you can write `set_option trace.simplify.rewrite true` before your theorem, see what `simp` is doing, and then mimic it.
+If you do want to prove "trivial in maths" goals "by hand" for some reason, then you can write `set_option trace.simplify.rewrite true` before your theorem, see what `simp` is doing, and then mimic it.

 ```lean
 import data.complex.basic